srinathjayaraman/AI-ForestWatch-Srinath/issues_and_solutions.md

 - The pre-trained model provided has been trained on 18 bands, so in order to train for the other input configurations, change the `input_channels` value in `config.json` accordingly.

+- To pass arguments during training or inference on DHPC, follow the instructions on [this page](https://wiki.hpc.rug.nl/peregrine/advanced_job_management/passing_parameters_to_a_job_script)

 I will keep updating this document as time goes on......